Allisonwonderlax13/https-github.com-obsproject-obs-studio./Filters-Guide.md

 The Noise Suppression filter can be used to remove mild background noise or white noise that may be in any of your audio sources.
 While this is generally not effective at large amounts of background noise (i.e. in a loud room) it can be quite effective at reducing things like PC fan noise or other environmental noises.

 0 is off.
 The further you move the slider to the left, the 'stronger' the filter will be, and the more sounds it will filter out.
 Keep in mind that this can distort other sounds (like your voice).

+The filter supports NVIDIA Noise removal.
+This requires an RTX GPU and downloading the redistributable of its SDK [https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-sdk/resources/](https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-sdk/resources/).

+v28 and later: Support added for NVIDIA Room Echo Removal.
+This is a dereverb fx to get rid of sound reflections in a room.

 ***